 Diseases that spread through animals tend to be highly contagious and hard to manage, especially if spread through fast-breeding animals (as is the case with most insects).
 So far, gene modification in insects has been used either to suppress the population or modify them.

 Population suppression can be achieved by mutations that affect sex-specific survival, reduce offspring fertility, or lower the lifespan of all individuals.
 Population modification is used mostly for disease vector control.
 These mutations can affect disease survival and transmission within the individual by introducing genes that kill or block the reproduction of the pathogen inside the insect.
 That is to say, insects are being modified so they aren’t able to reproduce, survive, or spread disease, and therefore are less of a threat to human health and society.
+People suffering from pest infestation may call an exterminator omaha for an immediate solution.

 What Are the Risks?